 Also, do you know any child that immediately perks up and smiles if mom threatens them to behave?
 Nope, me either.

 It doesn't matter if the kids are shy, distracted, or seriously moody.
 When parents desperately urge their kids to smile, those kids will get more and more stubborn.
-And neither emotion looks good in photographs.
+And whether it's a parent's desperation or a grumpy kid, it won't look good in photographs.

 I recognize that these parents have the best intentions, but there's something about picture day that makes everyone's emotions run high.